 Early Parenting Services provide support to parents from pregnancy to when their child is 4 years old.

-A range of specialist, counseling and advice services aim to help parents who need more support to care for their infant or toddler.
-This may include an intensive education and skills development program.
+This service includes a range of specialist, counselling and advice services, and may include an intensive education and skills development program.